Inspector Clouseau (film): Reception

+The film has an approval rating of 0% on Rotten Tomatoes from five critic reviews.
 Renata Adler of The New York Times was negative, calling the film "one of those episodic, all-purpose arbitrary comedies in which anything goes—and nothing works."
 Variety praised the film as "a lively, entertaining and episodic story of bank robbers.
 Good scripting, better acting and topnotch direction get the most out of the material."
 Roger Ebert gave the film 2.5 stars out of 4, writing that "Arkin provides some funny scenes," but that they "are the exception and not the rule, however.
 For most of the time, events move pretty slowly, and the camera lingers on Arkin, waiting for moments of inspiration that never come."
-Time magazine wrote, "Arkin follows meticulously in his predecessor's flatfootsteps, but the result is only a parody of a parody," adding, "Bud Yorkin's slovenly direction makes the film look as if every expense had been spared, trapping Arkin in a farce of habit that will probably retire Clouseau to oblivion — one picture too late."
+Time magazine wrote, "Arkin follows meticulously in his predecessor's flatfootsteps, but the result is only a parody of a parody," adding, "Bud Yorkin's slovenly direction makes the film look as if every expense had been spared, trapping Arkin in a farce of habit that will probably retire Clouseau to oblivion – one picture too late."
 Kevin Thomas of the Los Angeles Times called it "a dull comedy ... that deflates faster than a leaky balloon.
 Not that it's the highly gifted Arkin's fault.
 He tries and tries (and occasionally succeeds) but the uninspired script is hopeless from the start."
 Leo Sullivan of The Washington Post called it "a mirthless failure."
 Penelope Gilliatt of The New Yorker called it "an incredibly bad film, but Alan Arkin is sometimes very funny in it, especially when he doesn't try to be."
 The Monthly Film Bulletin wrote, "Though it moves at a fast enough pace and is more inventively directed than A Shot in the Dark (Bud Yorkin makes good use of his elaborate sets and expensive gadgetry), this third film in the Clouseau series finally demonstrates that the joke has run out of steam.
 That it works at all is largely due to Alan Arkin's performance as Clouseau, which emerges as a hilarious blend of Keaton and Sellers."